Economy of Indianapolis: Research, testing, and medical laboratories

 Roche Diagnostics Corporation is among the largest employers in Indianapolis, with a workforce of 4,500 at its North American headquarters on the city's northeast side.
-Other notable employers in the sector include contract research organizations Envigo (based in the city) and Labcorp Drug Development (formerly Convance).
+Other notable employers in the sector include Inotiv, a contract research organization based in Lafayette, Indiana, and Fortrea.

 In 2020, the National Institutes of Health (NIH) awarded grants totaling $213 million to the Indiana University School of Medicine to further research, notably in the fields of Alzheimer's disease and pediatrics.
 Combining grants across several disciplines, the school ranked fifth in the country in funding from the National Institute on Aging.
 The school ranks 14th among public medical schools, and 29th overall in total NIH funds awarded nationally.

 Formed in 2013, the Indiana Biosciences Research Institute (IBRI) is a nonprofit research and technology organization based in Indianapolis that serves as a conduit between the state's research universities and life science industries.
 The IBRI is the first industry-led collaborative life sciences research institute in the U.S., focusing on diabetes, metabolic disease, and poor nutrition.